Pretty Pretty: Piano Girl vs. Trump

 “Why?”
 I say.
 “Not much happening here tonight, unless you’re waiting for the live sex show that’s about to start over at table thirteen.
 Those two need to get a room.”

 Mr. Trump arrives.
 He hovers for a minute by the bar and scopes out the room, his shifty eyes taking in all of us to make sure we are looking at him.
 I smile.
 Yes, Mr. Trump, we notice you.
-He ignores me.
+Once he sees me look at him, he ignores me.
 He is my employer.
 I need the money.
-I need the job.
+I’m grateful for the job.
 I play the piano and play the game and play along with his need to be the most important person in the room.
 This is part of the gig.

 Because it’s the eighties, I know a lot of guys who behave like Trump.
 He doesn’t strike me as anything special.
 He doesn’t really stand out at all.
-He’s just another obnoxious rich guy, a Professional Son with a huge ego, a Big Baby Diaper Pants who demands that I notice him and smile.
+He’s just another obnoxious rich guy, a Professional Progeny with a huge ego who demands that I notice him and smile.

 Deep down I know two things, not just about Donald, but about many of the men I work for during the eighties: If I look good they’ll hit on me; if I look plain or chubby or flat-chested or fat-assed, they’ll fire me.
-Screwed, either way.
-I grew up with feminist parents, attended a very fine women’s college, studied hard, worked my tail off, and I still have to put up with guys who judge me by the way I fill out my cocktail dress?
+I grew up with feminist parents, attended a very fine women’s college, studied hard, worked my tail off, can play everything from Mozart to “MacArthur Park” and I still have to put up with guys who judge me by the way I fill out my cocktail dress?
 I have become an expert in the art of flirty, diplomatic turndowns.

 I am twenty-three years younger than Allan.
 Donald looks me over and gives Allan the “thumbs up” sign.
 We all laugh.
 It’s the eighties.
 I play the trophy bimbo-girlfriend role with style even though I know it’s not who I am.
 It’s shameful.